Alfatoxin/alfatoxin.github.io/securitytestcase.md

-# Security Test Case
+# File Download Test Case

-## File Download Requirements

 #### file be able download only for extension jpg and png